Creating policies and incentives that address biodiversity loss

-To address the challenges of biodiversity loss, governments around the world must collaborate to develop and improve local, national and international policy frameworks that protect the ecosystems we all need to thrive.
+To address the challenge of global biodiversity loss, governments must develop and improve local, national and international policy frameworks that conserve, restore and sustainably manage the ecosystems we all need to thrive.

 Our role

-Conservation International’s NBSAP Support Initiativehelps countries find solution that are good for both climate and biodiversity and create economic incentives to protect nature, including reforming or repurposing subsidies that harm biodiversity.
+We played a key role in shaping the Kunming-Montreal Global Biodiversity Framework (GBF) and now support its implementation through national level policy processes including the update of National Biodiversity Strategies and Action Plans (NBSAPs).
+Conservation International’s NBSAP Support Initiative helped countries find solutions that are good for both climate and biodiversity and create economic incentives to protect nature, including reforming or repurposing subsidies that harm biodiversity.

 Advancing nature for climate

 Biodiversity loss and climate change are two sides of the same coin — and share similar solutions.
-Conservation International advocates for protecting high-carbon ecosystems — such as old growth forests, mangroves and peatlands — and making sure these protections are part of national policies under the global biodiversity framework.
+Conservation International advocates for protecting high-carbon ecosystems — such as old growth forests, mangroves and peatlands — and making sure these protections are part of national policies under the GBF.

 Mobilizing finance for biodiversity

-Conservation International’s Lui-Walton Fellow Carlos Correa has hosted series of webinars to advocate for mobilizing greater financial resources toward key biodiversity goals:
+Conservation International’s Lui-Walton Fellow Carlos Correa hosted a webinar series to advocate for mobilizing greater financial resources toward key biodiversity goals.
+Watch here: